pySourceSDK/ValveSMD/README.md

 ## Usage

-Here's a few example usage of valveSmd
+Here's a few example usage of ValveSMD

 ### Parsing